vasilevungureanu/kata-template-kotlin/README.md

-# Kotlin/JVM Kata Template
+# Kata Template Kotlin

-A template for creating new Kata repositories targeting Android
+A template for the quick starting of a Kata.

 ## Usage